Welcome to Winona County

 Master Gardeners come from all walks of life.
 They share gardening best practices that promote healthy landscapes, healthy food and healthy lives.
 Upon completing a core course, they contribute their time teaching research-based horticulture practices in their communities.

-Contact Marianne Duffy Hohenner, Master Gardener volunteer leader, for more information.
+Contact Kristy Tibor, Master Gardener volunteer, for more information.

 Health and nutrition